Surrogate modelling the Baryonic Universe I: The colour of star formation: Discussion

 \section{Discussion}

-Determining the physical characteristics of individual galaxies is one of the most common applications of stellar population synthesis modelling, and there is a diversity of methodologies that have been deployed to infer SFHs in particular.
+Determining the physical characteristics of individual galaxies is one of the most common applications of SPS modelling, and there is a diversity of methodologies that have been deployed to infer SFHs in particular.
 Broadly speaking, all such analyses proceed by programmatically varying a SFH model together with other ingredients such as metallicity and dust attenuation.
 The observational predictions of each model are then compared to corresponding measurements of the galaxies of interest, enabling determination of the best-fit point (and sometimes confidence intervals) on the model parameter space.
-This approach to SFH inference has been explored using a wide variety of observations, including individual spectral features \citep{kauffmann_etal03, Chauke2018}, broad-band photometry \citep{Conroy2009}, and colour-magnitude diagrams of resolved stellar populations \citep{McQuinn2010, cook_etal19}.
+This approach to SFH inference has been explored using a wide variety of observations, including individual spectral features \citep{kauffmann_etal03, Chauke2018}, broad-band photometry \citep{Conroy2009}, and colour-magnitude diagrams of resolved stellar populations \citep{McQuinn2010} and unresolved stellar populations \citep{cook_etal19}.
 See \citet{Conroy2013} for a comprehensive review.

 A natural way to classify the landscape of SFH models is to divide them into parametric and non-parametric approaches.
 In parametric models, SFHs are described by a family of functions controlled by a set of parameters that are explored during the analysis.
 This approach is computationally efficient and transparent, and it has been shown that even relatively simple models can capture most SFHs predicted by simulations with reasonably high fidelity \citep{simha_etal14, diemer_etal17}.
 Common choices for parameterized SFHs include single component $\tau$-models \citep{Schmidt1959}, rising SFHs aiming to explain the SED of high-redshift galaxies \citep{Buat2008, Lee2009}, log-normal SFHs motivated by measurements of cosmic star formation rate density \citep{Gladders2013}, and various two-epoch models with separate rising and declining phases at early and late times \citep{Ciesla2017, tinker17, Carnall2018}.
 It is important to note that none of these functional forms can account for complex features such as episodic bursts of star formation, or rejuvenation following a sudden quenching event.
 Therefore, the simplicity of these models may bias SFH inference for galaxies with such features.